Credit Karma: History

 Kenneth Lin, who previously founded Multilytics Marketing and worked with E-Loan and Upromise, launched Credit Karma in 2007 with co-founders Ryan Graciano and Nichole Mustard.
 The website went live in February 2008.
 Early investors included Chris Larson, CEO of Prosper, and Mark Lefanowicz, former president of E-Loan.

 In November 2009, Credit Karma closed a $2.5 million Series A funding round led by QED Investors, with participation from SV Angel, Felicis Ventures and Founders Fund.
 By 2013, the company secured $30 million in Series B funding led by Ribbit Capital and Susquehanna Growth Equity.

 In March 2014, Credit Karma raised $85 million in Series C financing, led by CapitalG, with contributions from Tiger Global Management and existing investors.
 The company followed that with $75 million in follow on funding in September 2014 from CapitalG, Tiger Global Management and Susquehanna Growth Equity.

 As of 2015, Credit Karma had raised $368.5 million in financing, at a valuation of $3.5 billion.
 By December 2015, the company acquired mobile notifications app developer Snowball for an undisclosed amount.

 In 2016, Credit Karma acquired money reclamation service Claimdog.
 In December 2016, Credit Karma acquired AFJC Corporation, owner of OnePriceTaxes.com, to accelerate its entry into the tax preparation market.
-Related to the launch of tax preparation services, the company increased its workforce and opened offices in Los Angeles and Charlotte, North Carolina.
+The company then opened offices in Los Angeles and Charlotte, North Carolina.

 In May 2017, Credit Karma launched Unclaimed Money in seven U.S. states.
 This product aims to help users find unclaimed money, such as unclaimed refunds and insurance payouts.

 In March 2018, Credit Karma acquired personal finance company Penny for an undisclosed amount.
 In August, it acquired mortgage platform Approved for an undisclosed amount.